ALVINdimpos/url-shortener-backend/README.md

    npm install
    ```

-3. Set up the database:
+3. Set up the environment variables:

-   Create a database and update the configuration in config/config.js.
+   Create a .env file  and use the .env.example file as a reference to set up the environment variables.

 4. Run the migrations: